Where to start?

 Where you start writing is almost never where someone starts reading.
 Most of the time this is because where you start writing is for you, and not your reader.
 Writing should be as much an exploration of a topic as an output.
-You can always use the assignment writing services when you need help in writing papers.

 But let’s start backwards, shall we?

 There are many ways to begin a story, and one of them is the ‘beginning’.
 But what is the beginning?
 The Oxford English dictionary has many definitions, some of which are:

 - The action or process of entering upon existence or upon action, or of bringing into existence; commencing, origination.